hmvyp/thicket/docs/readme.txt

 │   │       └── A_b_sometext.txt
 │   │
 │   │
-│   └── src_all.thicket_mount.txt
+│   └── src_all.thicket_mount.txt ◄ This is a description of mountpoint to be materialized
 │
 │       Mountpoint description content:
 │         src
 │         ../importedA/src
 │         ../importedB/src_all

-After invokation of thicket with scope parameter pointed to «scope» subdirectory (let us remind that scope parameter points to a directory where «materialization» shall be done), the resulting root tree becomes as follows:
+After invokation of Thicket with scope parameter pointed to «scope» subdirectory (i.e. where «materialization» shall be done), the resulting root tree becomes as follows:

 .
 ├── importedA
 │   └── src
 │       └── x
 │           └── importedA_x_tx.txt
-│
 │
 ├── importedB
 │   ├── src